-- 51. Cryptology: The Mathematics of Secrecy (Spring).
+MTH-051.
+Cryptology: The Mathematics of Secrecy (Not offered 2010-11).
 The course will focus on the mathematical aspects of public-key cryptography, the modern science of creating secret ciphers (codes), which is largely based on number theory.
-Additional topics will be taken from cryptanalysis (the science of breaking secret ciphers) and from contributions that mathematics can make to data security and privacy. - 53.
-Visualizing the Fourth Dimension (Not offered 2009-10).
+Additional topics will be taken from cryptanalysis (the science of breaking secret ciphers) and from contributions that mathematics can make to data security and privacy.

+MTH-053.
+Visualizing the Fourth Dimension (Fall).
 An investigation of the idea of higher dimensions and some of the ways of understanding them.
-The classic novel, Flatland, is the starting point; discussions, writing, projects and interactive computer graphics are used to extrapolate ideas from two and three dimensions to their analogues in four dimensions and higher. - 54.
+The classic novel, Flatland, is the starting point; discussions, writing, projects and interactive computer graphics are used to extrapolate ideas from two and three dimensions to their analogues in four dimensions and higher.

+MTH-054.
 Number Theory: From Clock Arithmetic to Unbreakable Codes (Fall, Spring).
 An introduction to the beauty and use of numbers.
-Topics chosen from divisibility tests, prime numbers, perfect numbers, unbreakable codes, Fermat's theorem, the golden section, calendars, magic squares, quadratic reciprocity, and others. - 55.
-Ancient Greek Mathematics (Fall).
+Topics chosen from divisibility tests, prime numbers, perfect numbers, unbreakable codes, Fermat's theorem, the golden section, calendars, magic squares, quadratic reciprocity, and others.

+MTH-055.
+Ancient Greek Mathematics (Not offered 2010-11).
 Ancient Greek mathematicians invented the notion of abstraction (in mathematics and other fields), absolute precision, and proof.
 The approach to mathematics that we take today can be traced back to these Greek mathematicians.
 After examining some pre-Greek mathematical traditions, we study Greek mathematics, beginning with Thales and Pythagoras.
-Topics include the intellectual crisis caused by the discovery that not all magnitudes are commensurable; Plato and his academy; Euclid and his Elements; the three special construction problems (trisecting an angle, squaring a circle, doubling a cube); and the greatest of the Greek mathematicians, Archimedes. - 57.
-Game Theory and its Applications in the Humanities and Social Sciences (Not offered 2009-10).
+Topics include the intellectual crisis caused by the discovery that not all magnitudes are commensurable; Plato and his academy; Euclid and his Elements; the three special construction problems (trisecting an angle, squaring a circle, doubling a cube); and the greatest of the Greek mathematicians, Archimedes.

+MTH-057.
+Game Theory and its Applications in the Humanities and Social Sciences (Not offered 2010-11).
 A self-contained introduction to the mathematical theory of conflict.
 Examples and applications include parlor games, auctions, games from the Bible and games commenting on the existence of superior beings, game-theoretic analyses in literature, philosophical questions and paradoxes arising from game theory, and game-theoretic models of international conflict.
-Not open to students who have passed Math 199. - 58.
-Applications of Mathematics to Economics I (Not offered 2009-10).
+Not open to students who have passed Math 199.

+MTH-058.
+Applications of Mathematics to Economics I (Not offered 2010-11).
 Linear and exponential functions, matrix algebra and linear programming with applications to the social sciences.
 Some sections include the use of computer spread-sheets for computations and graphical analysis.
-Not open to students who have passed a college calculus course. - 59.
-Applications of Mathematics to Economics II (Not offered 2009-10).
+Not open to students who have passed a college calculus course.

+MTH-059.
+Applications of Mathematics to Economics II (Not offered 2010-11).
 Differential and integral calculus with applications in the social sciences.
-Students who wish to continue the calculus after Math 59 should enroll in Math 112.
-Prerequisite: Math 58.
-Not open to students who have passed a college calculus course. - 60.
+Students who wish to continue the calculus after Math 059 should enroll in Math 112.
+Prerequisite: Math 058.
+Not open to students who have passed a college calculus course.

+MTH-060.
 Mathematics and Politics (Winter) (Same as Political Science 123).
 A mathematical treatment (not involving calculus or statistics) of escalation, political power, social choice, and international conflict.
 No previous study of political science is necessary, but PSC 111 or 112 would be relevant.

-Courses